rschristopher/ischristtrue.com/src/ancient-views/logos.md

 None of these make sense, however, if we recognize the ancient root *-logia* then these all make a lot more sense, e.g.,

 !!! info "Logia suffix"
-    * trilogy -- the 3 stories
+    * trilogy -- 3 stories
-    * technology -- the stories of techne (art, skill, technique)
+    * technology -- techne (art, skill, technique) stories
-    * apology -- "from" the word/story, e.g., Christian apologetics
+    * apology -- from/of the word, e.g., Christian apologetics

-    We can even get a better sence of the supposed "study of" disciplines,
+    We can even get a better sese  of the supposed "study of" scholastic disciplines,

-    * cosmology -- story of the universe (order)
+    * cosmology -- the universe (order) story
-    * geology -- story of the ground/soil
+    * geology -- the ground/soil story
-    * eschatology -- the story of the end
+    * eschatology -- the end story
-    * etymology -- the story of the original meaning of words
+    * etymology -- the original meaning of words

-The ancient view of *Logia* dispels much of the confusion found in the modern view.
+The ancient understanding of *Logia* dispels much of the confusion found in the modern view.
-Specifically because "study of" is a vain attempt to remove God and all that is divine and sacred, which of course attempts to make man into God, or to make nothingness into God.
+Specifically because "study of" is a vain attempt to remove God and His revelatory truth, replacing it with man making a "study of" nature as if man were God.
+Once again, echoes of that snake in the garden,

+> Ye shall be as gods